CSCfi/csc-user-guide/CONTRIBUTING.md

 :wq  Save and exit
 ```

-Tip 2.
-See instructions on [how to write a good Git commit
+**Tip 2.** See instructions on [how to write a good Git commit
 message](https://chris.beams.io/posts/git-commit/).

-Tip 3.
-If pushing fails, the most probable reason is that somebody
+**Tip 3.** If pushing fails, the most probable reason is that somebody
 else has made edits while you were editing.
 This situation is called a
 conflict.
-(To be written: How to resolve conflicts?)
+For instructions on how to resolve a conflict, see [here (web GUI)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) and [here (command line)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github).

 ### Making pull requests in the desktop application

-[GitHub Desktop](https://desktop.github.com/) offers the third way to work
+[GitHub Desktop](https://desktop.github.com/) offers a third way to work
 with the repository.

 To clone the repository, do the following: